harshilhingu/HarshilBooks/HarshilBooksStore/README.txt

-i comleted product same as i did in type added to also added some controller Adding controller of Product.cs At 2:35
+i comleted product same as i did in type added to also added some controller Adding controller of Product.cs At 2:35 morover i build the project fix errors and then coomit to the git hub and then push ot to the main.
+At 3:05
+i did changes in folder as first i made wrong folder like

+ERROR
+folder i made before error (Image and Product) and after gett

 THANK YOU......!!!!